Johnson Victrola Museum

 An original oil painting of "Nipper", the famous dog listening to "His Master's Voice" on the talking machine is a wonderfully nostalgic item.

-Groups are welcome, and School Group programs here and at other Dover sites are offered the Delaware State Museum (click below).
+Groups are welcome, and School Group programs here and at other Dover sites are offered by the Division of Historical and Cultural Affairs.

 Admission: FREE.
 Donations accepted.